Anonymous1531/STeP_Cost/README.md

 ### Overview

-`my_costmap_layers` provides a custom Nav2 costmap plugin that receives obstacle positions from `policy_bridge` and stamps obstacle costs into the global costmap.
+`my_costmap_layers` provides a custom Nav2 costmap plugin that receives obstacle positions from `policy_bridge` and applies residual obstacle costs to the global costmap.

 ### Features